AlexRaeside/AlexRaeside/README.md

 # alexRaeside

+Hello!

-Hello if your finding this through my CV please check out the snakemake kaillisto repo.
+If your finding this through my CV please check out the snakemake kaillisto repo.
 Most of my work as a bioinformatican has been in industry so I do not have quite as much in my git repo as bioinformatican working in academia.
 I've put togtheir a small snakemake project that combines python, R and linux to analyse single-read RNA-Seq.